Resident Program Dismissal Appeal

-But the resident needs to know the details of the program dismissal appeal process.
-If you are in a residency program and there have been negative training issues being dealt with by the program, there is a process to attempt to remediate whatever the issues are.
-And then, if those remediation efforts do not work in the eyes of the program, the program could potentially dismiss the resident.
+However, the resident needs to know the details of the program dismissal appeal process.
+If you are in a residency program and there have been negative training issues being dealt with by the program, there is a process to attempt to remediate whatever the problems are.
+If those remediation efforts do not work in the eyes of the program, the program could dismiss the resident.

-The training program and hospital will have a code of conduct, policies, and procedures that deal with the removal of a resident from a residency program.
+The training program and hospital will have a code of conduct, policies, and procedures for removing a resident from a residency program.
 It can be a short window to appeal, meaning sometimes these programs have a 48 to 72-hour window where if the resident physician fails to appeal the decision, they lose any appeal rights.
-Then the program dismisses them without the resident having the ability to fight the dismissal.
+Then, the program dismisses them without the resident being able to fight the dismissal.

 So, let’s first talk about why a residency program would remove someone and the appeal process.
-In my mind, there are five common areas where a committee would remove a physician from a medical residency program.
-The 5 reasons most physicians are fired from medical residency programs include:
+There are five common areas where a committee would remove a physician from a medical residency program.
+The five reasons most physicians get fired from medical residency programs include the following:

 - Substance Abuse